The 2020 Request for Proposals is closed!

 -Cross-over issues (ex. trafficking + domestic violence + abuse in childhood)

-NOTE: Case studies will be selected based on learning points for attendees, not level of sensationalism.
+NOTE: Case studies are selected based on learning points for attendees, not level of sensationalism.

 View 2019 case studies HERE.